 Consider the same client.
-Suppose, they are operating their services in Asia, Europe, NA, and so on, and they are maintaining Asia data in SQL, Europe data in SQL Server, and NA data in MySQL.
+Suppose, they are operating their services in Asia, Europe, North America, etc., and they are maintaining the Asia data in SQL, the Europe data in SQL Server, and the North America data in MySQL.

-Now, our client wants to analyze their business across the world in a single worksheet.
-In this case, we can’t perform a Join.
-Here, we have to make use of the data blending concept.
+Now, the client wants to analyze their business around the world in a single worksheet.
+In this case, one cannot perform a Join.
+Here, one has to make use of the data blending concept.

-Normally, in Tableau, we can perform the analysis on a single data server.
-If we want to perform the analysis of data from multiple data sources in a single sheet, then we have to make use of this new concept called data blending.
+Normally, in Tableau, one can perform the analysis on a single data server.
+If one wants to perform the analysis of data from multiple data sources in a single sheet, then one has to make use of this new concept called data blending.

 Data blending mixes the data from different data sources and allows users to perform the analysis in a single sheet.
-‘Blending’ means ‘mixing’ and when we are mixing the data sources, then it is called data blending.
+Blending means mixing, and when one is mixing the data sources, then it is called data blending.

 Rules to Perform Data Blending

-In Tableau, we can perform data blending in two ways.
+In Tableau, one can perform data blending in two ways:

 Data Blending Functionality